 With Christmas fast approaching and workers gearing up for their office parties, a West Midlands employment lawyer has urged employees ‘not to cross the line’.

-The timely warning comes from employment specialist Kate Jones who says there are ‘countless’ hidden dangers at the office Christmas do as employees let their hair down.
+The timely warning comes from employment specialist Sally Morris who says there are ‘countless’ hidden dangers at the office Christmas do as employees let their hair down.

-“Christmas is the season to be jolly but one wrong decision at the office party could mean something very different on either side of the coin.” said Ms Jones, an assistant solicitor at law firm mfg Solicitors.
+“Christmas is the season to be jolly but one wrong decision at the office party could mean something very different on either side of the coin.” said Sally, Partner and Head of the Employment Division at law firm mfg Solicitors.

 “Like every year, this year office Christmas parties are a great chance for employees to socialise.
 However, once the free bar is open and levels of alcohol increase people lose their inhibitions.
 That’s when their actions could lead to dismissal from their job or just as bad, a colleague raising a formal grievance against them.